Mirag1993/Shiptest-voyko/mod_celadon/docs/CRS/README.md

 ### Cooldowns (anti‑abuse)
 - Per‑player, per‑mode cooldown: 3 minutes (`mode_cooldown = 3 MINUTES`)
-- Mode selection excludes modes on cooldown for the player; if all are on cooldown, any mode may roll
+- Mode selection excludes modes on cooldown for the player
-- UI "Cooldown" shows only when all modes are on cooldown (button disabled)
+- If all modes are on cooldown, the "Begin Simulation" button is disabled until at least one mode becomes available
+- UI "Cooldown" displays the time remaining until the earliest mode becomes available

 ### Scoring (balanced, simple and fair)
 Implemented in `validate_and_score()` with guard: only if `solved == TRUE`.